sjthespian/polyglot-v2/README.md

 [![Build Status](https://travis-ci.org/UniversalDevicesInc/polyglot-v2.svg?branch=master)](https://travis-ci.org/UniversalDevicesInc/polyglot-v2)

+NOTE: This is a for of the [Universal Devices polyglot v2](https://github.com/UniversalDevicesInc/polyglot-v2) in an attempt to get it reliably working under Docker.
+This has the following changes:
+* Added NPM modules in the Dockerfile for the node servers I use
+* Added python modules in the Dockerfil for the node servers I use
+* Patch to MQTT to use a custom certificate if one is defined.
+This resolves certificate errors as running in docker requires setting MQTT_HOST to point to the docker host, and that is not in the default certificate.

 Polyglot is a Middleware between the [Universal Devices ISY Home Automation device](http://www.universal-devices.com/) and any number of external devices and services.

 Requirements: Network Module or ISY Portal (which includes the Network Module)